MIP-1 alpha Recombinant Protein

 The MIP-1 alpha Recombinant Protein is a α- or alpha protein sometimes glycoprotein present in blood.

 Greater than 98% by SDS-PAGE gel and HPLC analyses.Endotoxin level is less than 0.1 ng per μg (1EU/μg).

-Biological activity was determined by its ability to chemoattract rat peritoneal macrophages using a concentration of 50.0 - 100.0 ng/mL.
+Biological activity was determined by its ability to chemoattract human monocytes using a concentration range of 1.0 - 10.0 ng/mL.

 The lyophilized MIP-1 alpha recombinant protein is stable for at least 2 years from date of receipt at -20˚C. Reconstituted MIP-1 alpha is stable for at least 3 months when stored in working aliquots with a carrier protein at -20˚C. As with any protein, exposing MIP-1 alpha recombinant protein to repeated freeze / thaw cycles is not recommended.
 When working with proteins care should be taken to keep recombinant protein at a cool and stable temperature.